 Alucard generally just tended to function as Dracula’s second in command, but there were a few episodes where he got to play a more central role.
 The villain was killed off by Ash at the end of the first season.

 Darkness (Tim Curry)

 The main villain of the second series.
 Tim Curry originally played this character in the 1985 fantasy classic Legend.
 Darkness’s plan is essentially the same in this series as it was in Legend.
 In both instances the Demon plans to block out the sun in order to allow his army of monsters to sweep the earth.
 Darkness I felt was an excellent choice for one of the main villains as he was not only visually stunning, but he also was a slightly more unusual choice as he was a fairy tale villain who lived in a totally fantastical environment.
 Seeing him suddenly transported into a big modern city was quite an interesting contrast.

-Tim Curry of course was brilliant as always as the Demon and simply dominates any scene he is in.
+Tim Curry of course was brilliant as always as the Demon and dominated any scene he was in.
 The make up for the beast was also every bit as stunning as it had been for Legend too.

 Damien Thorn (Mark Hamill)

 The main villain of the third season.
 Damien originally appeared in the iconic Omen film series, though this version only follows on from the first Omen film.